CamdenClark/anchor-book/accounts/1-initialize.md

 If you look at the `Initialize` instruction handler above, you'll notice that the system_program account is never explicitly used.

-Try removing the system_program.
+Try removing the `system_program`.

 You'll see the program won't compile.
 That's because we've defined, in this struct, `counter` as an account that is to be initialized.
-As a result, anchor requires us to include the system_program because the system_program is the program capable of initializing accounts.
+As a result, Anchor requires us to include the `system_program` account because Anchor needs to use the system program to initialize the account.

 ### The user account